 Go to Rio De Janeiro Carnival

-Rio’s Carnival happens in the days leading up to Ash Wednesday, usually late February.
-The main Sambodrome (Marques de Sapucai) parade runs Friday-Tuesday, with the 12 top samba schools each performing a 65-90 minute spectacle starting around 21:30 and running through until dawn.
-Everything the school does, costumes, floats, song, choreography, is built around a single theme they spend the entire previous year preparing.
+Carnival 2026 runs February 13-21, with the main Sambadrome Special Group parades taking place February 15-17.
+The top 12 samba schools each perform a 65-90 minute spectacle starting around 21:30 and running through until dawn.
+Everything the school does, costumes, floats, song, choreography, and the thousands of members marching in formation, is built around a single theme they spent the entire previous year preparing.
+The scale is absurd.
+The execution is extraordinary.

 Tickets